 I think my new environment has profoundly improved my mental state – such that enduring some of the most discourteous and dispiriting behaviour I’ve ever seen (and I have years of examples of it) has not defeated me the way it used to.
 Instead, it’s changed me.

 Now, I fight to have my side of the argument.
-If you stand me up over both days of a weekend and then tell me by accident that you saw me elsewhere but weren’t going to speak to me, I don’t count that as acceptable.
+If you stand me up over both days of a weekend and then tell me by accident that you saw me somewhere else but weren’t going to speak to me, I don’t count that as acceptable.
+That’s outright insulting.

 If you give me a lecture about my masculinity because I don’t take advantage of you, then start dating someone immediately after five months of insisting that you weren’t looking, I don’t count that as acceptable.

-Now, the catharsis comes not from paling away quietly and manipulating this discontent into something poetic, but rather from arguing back.
-It’s not delivered in a nasty way – just calling people out on their behaviour, giving them right of reply but knowing it will never come.
+Now, the catharsis comes not from quietly channeling this discontent into something poetic, but from arguing back.
+It’s not delivered in a nasty way – just calling people out on their behaviour, giving them the courtesy of a right of reply but knowing it will never come.

-Is that any better, though?
-I used to think it was more important to be thought of well, regardless of how badly I was viewed in other ways.
+Is that any better?
+I used to think it was more important to be thought of well.
 People probably thought I was pathetic.
 You could call me worse than rotten, and I’d still thank you for a lovely evening and express my regrets for your inconvenience.

 Now, I start the fires.
 I burn the bridges.
 In some ways, it feels better; in others, a lot worse.
 I cannot fathom where the balance is reached.